 To any other White House official.

-I have not talked about the special counsel's investigation with senior White House officials.
+But I will tell you, consistent with what I've already said, I have not talked about the special counsel's investigation with senior White House officials.

 All right.

-So then the next issue comes up because these conspiracy-minded Democrats, I guess they've been watching too much cable news on fake news CNN and MSNBC, because you know, one of these days we're going to go back, and we are going to hold them all accountable for every single solitary instance in which they reported something that was false, that they breathlessly, hysterically ran with things that are not true.
+So then the next issue comes up because these conspiracy-minded Democrats, I guess they've been watching too much cable news on fake news, CNN, and MSNBC because, you know, one of these days, we're going to go back and we are going to hold them all accountable for every single solitary instance in which they reported something that was false, that they breathlessly, hysterically ran with things that are not true,

-Uh created false hope in the eyes of their and the ears of their listeners and viewers about things that were never ever going to happen.
+created false hope in the eyes of their and the ears of their listeners and viewers about things that were never ever going to happen.

 Like, for example, oh, well, Whitaker, now it's out of Rod Rosenstein's hand.